-National 4-H Conference is the annual premiere national civic engagement opportunity for 4-H members across the country.
-Delegates will not only learn while at the conference but also have the opportunity to practice and apply in a real world setting their newly developed and refined skills.
-The National 4-H Conference is held annual at the National 4-H Youth Conference Center in Chevy Chase, Maryland.
-This year the conference will be April 9-14, 2016.
+National 4-H Conference is the premier national civic engagement opportunity for 4-H members across the country.
+Delegates not only learn while at the conference but also have the opportunity to practice and apply in a real-world setting their newly developed and refined skills.
+The National 4-H Conference is held annually at the National 4-H Youth Conference Center in Chevy Chase, Maryland.

 - help selected youths and adults develop their maximum potential by providing opportunities to participate actively in 4-H program development outside their states and at national levels.